-Before riders start doing high intensity intervals or pacing with a power meter, they should always begin by testing their physical performance.
-Remember: setting the right pace is absolutely crucial if you want to get the most out of high quality interval sessions.
-Performance tests give a great overall picture of your aerobic potential.
+Before riders start doing high-intensity intervals or pacing with a power meter, they should always begin by testing their physical performance.
+Remember: setting the right pace is crucial if you want to get the most out of high-quality interval sessions.
+In addition, performance tests give a great overall picture of your aerobic potential.

 The 30-minute test

-The simplest method is to take a relevant performance test and base your intervals on the results of your performance.
+The simplest method is to take a relevant performance test and base your intervals on your performance results.
 A good example is a 30-minute max test to get a picture of your threshold power.
 The result from this test is closely related to your functional threshold power, so using it as a reference guide for threshold power intervals works well.

-Functional threshold power is often the most determinant factor in road cycling and that is probably why you are reading this article: You want to learn how to increase your threshold power because that will make you a better endurance athlete.
+Functional threshold power is often the most determinant factor in road cycling.
+That is probably why you are reading this article: You want to learn how to increase your threshold power because that will make you a better endurance athlete.

-In theory, this 30-minute max test could actually over-estimate your real, functional threshold power.
-But the bottom line is that you should base your sub-threshold and threshold power on your performance in the 30-minute max test and then just get the training done.
+In theory, this 30-minute max test could overestimate your real, functional threshold power.
+But the bottom line is that you should base your sub-threshold and threshold power on your performance in the 30-minute max test and then get the training done.

 Don’t worry about the theoretical aspects and the arguments for and against certain performance testing.
 Remember this: getting your training done is what makes you better.
 If you “walk the walk” and not just “talk the talk”, then you are far likelier to achieve your goals and fulfil your potential.